joao-frohlich/cpython/Doc/library/stdtypes.rst

 .. seealso::

    * The `linspace recipe <https://code.activestate.com/recipes/579000-equally-spaced-numbers-linspace/>`_
-     shows how to implement a lazy version of range suitable for floating-point applications.
+     shows how to implement a lazy version of range suitable for floating point applications.

 .. index::
    single: string; text sequence type